ArtificialOwl/daita.github.com/_posts/2019-07-01-social-alpha-2.md

 - Making more complex features (upload attachments, displays notification, ...)
 - All the work will be based on the existing Vue framework

 Want to help?
-Set up a [Nextcloud developer environment](https://docs.nextcloud.com/server/16/developer_manual/app/) and [fork the Social app repository!](https://docs.nextcloud.com/server/16/developer_manual/app/) Then you can look at the [to develop-tag](https://github.com/nextcloud/social/issues?q=is%3Aissue+is%3Aopen+label%3A%221.+to+develop%22) or [the enhancements](https://github.com/nextcloud/social/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).
+You can [Contact me](mailto:maxence@nextcloud.com) and/or start setting up a [Nextcloud developer environment](https://docs.nextcloud.com/server/16/developer_manual/app/) and [fork the Social app repository!](https://docs.nextcloud.com/server/16/developer_manual/app/) then you can look at the [to develop-tag](https://github.com/nextcloud/social/issues?q=is%3Aissue+is%3Aopen+label%3A%221.+to+develop%22) or [the enhancements](https://github.com/nextcloud/social/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).
 Do a pull request and I'll be happy to review and help guide it in!

 ## Changelog